Webinar Popup Cancel button

 Highlights

-The Food and Drugs Administration (FDA) has laid down strict labeling rules to provide consumers with accurate information on products and prevent the sale of unsafe products.
+The Food and Drugs Administration (FDA) has laid down strict labeling rules to provide consumers with accurate information on cosmetic packaging and prevent the sale of unsafe products.

-Oversight in labeling also means that you have to bear the brunt of seizures and pay hefty penalties to the FDA.
+Oversight in cosmetic labeling also means bearing the brunt of seizures and paying hefty penalties to the FDA.

-That’s why we’ve created a comprehensive guide that’ll lay out FDA cosmetic labeling requirements along with exceptions and additional requirements wherever applicable.
+That’s why we’ve created a comprehensive guide that will lay out the FDA cosmetic labeling requirements along with exceptions and additional requirements wherever applicable.

 Let’s look at the definition of a few legal terms (for clarity’s sake) before we go into FDA cosmetic labeling requirements.